-We conclude that external weather sources such as APEX, ERA5, and MERRA-2 describe the atmosphere as it appears to millimeter-wave telescopes, at least when averaged over timescales of an hour.
-We can also see roughly the same scaling of angular velocities in both figures, which lends credence to both the approximation derived in Section 4, as well as the model that fluctuations scale with the total density.
+figures, which lends credence to both the approximation derived in Sec.
+IV, as well as the model that fluctuations scale with the total density.
 However, we find that the best source of data about the atmospheric motion as it appears to ACT is, likely, ACT itself via the pair-lag model, as it can attain a finer spatial and temporal resolution than ERA5 and MERRA-2.
 Accurately estimating changes in velocity is essential to understanding the characteristics of atmospheric fluctuations, as we show in the next section.
 Ultimately, the correctness and usefulness of the pair-lag model will be ascertained by how well it can be used to mitigate the effect of atmospheric noise in the data analysis but that is beyond the scope of this paper.

-6.3.
-Effects of bulk atmospheric motion on time-ordered spectra
+C. Effects of bulk atmospheric motion on time-ordered spectra

 Knowledge of the wind speed can improve our understanding of the atmospheric contribution to the noise during CMB observations.
-As atmospheric brightness fluctuations are driven by the inhomogenous distribution of water vapor moving through the line-of-sight of the telescope, an increase in the relative velocity at which those distributions move across the array will affect the resulting time-ordered spectrum.
+As atmospheric brightness fluctuations are driven by the inhomogenous distribution of water vapor moving through the line-of-sight of the telescope, an increase in the relative velocity at which those distributions move across the array will affect the resulting time-ordered power spectrum and cross-spectra between detectors.
 Consider a telescope pointing due north while wind moves the atmosphere from west to east.
 Left-going (counterclockwise) scans will have a net west-going velocity and will thus scan "against" the atmosphere, while right-going scans will analogously scan "with" the atmosphere.
 This leads to a scan asymmetry, where the left-going scans will measure the atmosphere as moving relatively faster than right-going scans, leading to differing properties of the time-wise spectrum of the data.
-Moving the atmosphere more quickly through a beam has the effect of shifting its power spectrum toward higher frequencies, and due to the approximately scale-invariant angular power spectrum of the atmosphere, this is roughly equivalent to scaling the entire spectrum by some constant.
-The phenomenon is illustrated in Figure 15.
+Moving the atmosphere more quickly through a beam has the effect of shifting its power spectrum toward higher frequencies, and due to the approximately scale-invariant angular power spectrum of the atmosphere, this is roughly equivalent to scaling the entire atmospheric spectrum by some constant.
+The phenomenon is illustrated in Fig. 15.